so hot and so sweet

 [40%, sampled in Azerbaijan]

 You can probably imagine that my final night in Azerbaijan was fun.
 I mean, I didn’t drink a lot, or at least I wasn’t planning on it.
-And yet I had to try every one of the brands I had bought.
-This one, called Korona vodka, was the third and final one.
+And yet I had to try every one of the vodka bottles I had bought.
+This one, called Korona, was the third and final one.

-The shop owner looked at me funny when I got my three bottles and walked out.
-I had asked him to recommend three brands, and I had added that they didn’t have to be all top-shelf.
+The shop owner looked at me funny when I gathered all my bottles and walked out.
+I had asked him to recommend a few brands, and I had added that they didn’t have to be all top-shelf.
 I wanted something good, something mediocre, and something less good.
-Right after I had walked out of the shop I couldn’t remember which was which.
-A good thing?
-Probably.
+Right after walking out of the shop I couldn’t remember which was which.

 The design of the bottle, well, it was a bit like that of Russian Garant – another ugly brother of Czar’s Gold.
 I didn’t care for the Trumpian “gold-gold-gold-crown-crown-crown” shtick.
 Also, the bottle had a cork cap.
-This seemed to be à la mode in Azerbaijan.
-So anyway, this one was a 4/10, not quite a 5.
+This seemed to be rather popular in Azerbaijan.

 sugar and chili

 The taste was a surprise as well.
-The 40% vodka was very hot and very sweet at the same time.
+Korona was very hot and very sweet at the same time.
 Yes, hot and sweet.
-Sort of like I would imagine mixing sugar and chili.
-I liked it a lot: 8/10.
+As if someone had mixed sugar and chilli.
+I liked it.

 The aftertaste was great, too.
-It was hot, and it weighed down in the mouth and the throat, but there was something like a caramel aroma to it.
-A 7/10.
+It was hot, and it weighed heavily in the mouth and the throat, but there was something like a caramel aroma to it.

-Overall, Korona vodka is one of the better vodkas that comes in an ugly-ass bottle.
-A 7.25.
+Overall, Korona vodka is one of the better vodkas that come in ugly bottles.